List of Downton Abbey characters: Joseph Molesley

-Joseph Molesley (played by Kevin Doyle) (b.
-1873) was the butler of Crawley House, in the village of Downton, and valet for Matthew Crawley.
-He is the son of Bill Molesley, the winner of the best bloom at the Downton Flower Show in 1913.
+Joseph Molesley (played by Kevin Doyle) (born 1873) was the butler of Crawley House, in the village of Downton, and valet for Matthew Crawley.
+He is the son of William Bill Molesley (played by Bernard Gallagher), the winner of the best bloom at the Downton Flower Show in 1913.
 With Matthew off at war and Mrs Crawley working with the Red Cross in France he and Mrs Bird, the family cook, find themselves in an empty house with no one to serve.
+He then assists Mrs Bird in running a soup kitchen at the Crawley House.
 A loyal servant, he volunteers his service at the earl's mansion.
 He has feelings for Anna, but they are unrequited and she later marries Mr Bates.
 After the war ends he covers for Carson when he falls ill with Spanish influenza, only to accidentally become drunk while tasting the wine for dinner.
 He returns to Crawley House immediately upon Mr Carson's recovery, though he goes to the great house with Matthew Crawley to be his full-time valet after his marriage to Lady Mary.
 After Matthew dies in a car accident Molesley loses his job, moves in with his father and struggles to find work as a servant, forced to be a road construction worker and delivery boy.
+Violet took pity on his condition and tried to refer him to one of her friends, Lady Shackleton (played by Harriet Walter), but Violet's butler Septimus Spratt foiled it, fearing that Molesley was after his job.

 With the possibility of Alfred leaving to pursue his dreams of being a chef, Mr Carson offers Molesley a job as second footman if Alfred leaves.
 Molesley is not happy with the prospect, thinking it degrading to become a footman when he has been trained as a valet and butler.
 In the end, when Alfred does leave, Molesley seeks the job but Carson refuses, citing his great reluctance.
 But Mrs Hughes and Mrs Patmore intervene and Carson eventually gives in and takes Molesley on as a second footman.
 Even so, the family still call him by his last name.
 He finds himself mutually attracted to Lady Grantham's new maid, Baxter.
-By the end of the series, Molesley finds work as a schoolteacher.
+By the end of the series, Molesley finds work as a schoolteacher in the local school, and in the second feature film, as a screenwriter in the burgeoning talkie era of British cinema.
+In the third film, he occasionally works as a footman in Downton Abbey, while working full-time as a screenwriter.
+His arrival at Downton Abbey is described to be in order to obtain promotion by being noticed by Noël Coward (which doesn't happens), but he provides the title for his upcoming play, Private Lives.